LEGO SCI Model

 This eye-catching, ethereal sculpture by David Dahlquist honors the late Feisal Sayeed, a prominent member of SCI’s Board of Directors.

 SCI’s parking ramp offers three floors of parking space year-round.
-Parking costs $4 for the first hour and $1 for every additional hour.
+Daily parking is $4 the first hour and $1 every hour after during SCI's open hours, with a daily maximum of $10.

 Located across the street from SCI at the corner of 4th Street and Market.